elmtree-askmo/cloudcannon-app/content/quicktakes-about-us.md

         name: Darian Patchin
         title: Head of Go-to-Market
         description: >-
-          As a co-founder and VP of Marketing Operations at Edkey, Darian spearheads initiatives to connect students with transformational AI services to help them reach their full academic potential.
+          As a co-founder and head of Marketing at Edkey, Darian spearheads initiatives to connect students with transformational AI services to help them reach their full academic potential.
 He focuses on go-to-market strategy, driving user acquisition, engagement as well as product marketing and customer support.
 Darian's expertise spans the K-12 and higher ed markets, domestically and internationally, focusing on B-to-B and B-to-C services.
-Darian's career highlights include leadership roles at prominent educational platforms like Edmodo, McGraw-Hill Education and GiftedandTalented.com (originating
-          out of Stanford University), where he orchestrated hyper-growth marketing launches.
+Darian's career highlights include leadership roles at prominent educational platforms like Edmodo, McGraw-Hill Education and GiftedandTalented.com (originating out of Stanford University), where he orchestrated hyper-growth marketing launches.
 He’s held leadership positions at seminal Internet consumer start-ups including Alexa Internet, Tribe.com, eTour and Freeloader.
-Darian's diverse interests include wine, food, soccer, and sci-fi.
-Darian graduated from Ohio Wesleyan University with a B.A. in History.
+          He graduated from Ohio Wesleyan University with a B.A. in History.
   - _bookshop_name: about-us/partnerships
     title: Partnerships section
     contentTitle: Partnerships